kinde-oss/kinde-cli/README.md

 ### To login using device authorization flow

-Please note, although this authentication method is supported, account API is in TODO.

-Please configure a default application for defice flow or specify `client_id`
+Please configure a default application for device flow or specify `client_id`

 ```bash
 kinde login